PC-Logix/LanteaCraft/README.md

 Adding a new gate model, Atlantis along with a DHD for it.

--DONE!- Adding a Milky Way DHD model instead of a block.
+-DONE!- Adding a Milky Way DHD model instead of a block. -DONE!-

 Powering gates with IC2, UE, or BuildCraft power.